The Polish Review

 The Polish Review is an English-language academic journal published quarterly in New York City by the Polish Institute of Arts and Sciences of America.
-The Polish Review was established in 1956.
+The Polish Review was established in 1956, as a successor of the PAU Bulletin.
+It has been described as having as a mission "to be the premier English-language outlet for Polish-centered scholarship".

 Editors-in-chief

 The following persons have been editors-in-chief of this journal: